-MAHALO ‘ĀINA: Give Back to the Forest is a new program of the Hawai‘i Forest Institute.
+MAHALO ‘ĀINA: Give Back to the Forest is a new initiative of the Hawai‘i Forest Institute.
 In partnership with the Hawai‘i Forest Industry Association (HFIA), the goal of MAHALO ‘ĀINA is to expand our community partnerships and gain support for the protection and perpetuation of Hawaii’s forest ecosystems.
 Funds raised through MAHALO ‘ĀINA are helping to support: Propagation, outplanting, and long-term care of plantings; Site maintenance; Cultural and environmental education programs; and Coordination and promotional activities.

 MAHALO ‘ĀINA is not simply a tree planting program, in addition to planting trees, it is helping to support total ecosystem management and providing forest stewardship opportunities and educational programs at project sites throughout the state.
 MAHALO ‘ĀINA will initially benefit the following projects: